 - Eligibility is determined by a student's financial need.
 Priority will be given to students with exceptional financial need who have met the March 2 priority deadline. - All recipients must attend an entrance interview with the Financial Aid Office before any funds will be disbursed.
-Upon withdrawal from school or graduation, all recipients must also attend an exit interview. - · All recipients must complete a promissory note and additional forms as required by the institution before any funds will be disbursed.
+Upon withdrawal from school or graduation, all recipients must also attend an exit interview. - All recipients must complete a promissory note and additional forms as required by the institution before any funds will be disbursed.

 - Awards for undergraduate students may be up to \$2,000 per semester for Fall and Spring.
-Awards for graduate students may be up to \$3,000 per semester for the Fall and Spring. - · Availability is very limited and Perkins loans are awarded on a first-come, first-serve basis to the most needy students.
+Awards for graduate students may be up to \$3,000 per semester for the Fall and Spring. - Summer Awards may be made based on availability of funds. - Availability is very limited and Perkins loans are awarded on a first-come, first-serve basis to the most needy students.

-• Potential recipients should apply directly through the Financial Aid Office.
+Potential recipients should apply directly through the Financial Aid Office.